ozerovs/docuparse-llm/README.md

 - datasets (for handling datasets if needed)
 - sentencepiece (for tokenization)
 - requests (for downloading images from URLs)
+- fastapi (for the REST API)
-- protobuf (required for the XLM-RoBERTa tokenizer used by Donut)
+- uvicorn (ASGI server for running the API)
+- python-multipart (for handling file uploads)
+- pymupdf (for processing PDF documents)

 ## Usage